Xilinx/AI-Engine-Test-Harness/docs/src/using_the_harness.rst

 The names and width of the available PLIOs are predefined in the test harness.
 The original AIE graph must be mapped to these predefined PLIOs to make sure the PL data mover can be correctly connected to the user AIE graph.

-The graph must be modified to ensure that all PLIOs are 128 bits wide and use one of the PLIOs predefined in the test harness.
+The user AIE graph must be modified to ensure that all PLIOs are 128 bits wide and use the PLIOs predefined in the test harness.

 The predefined PLIO names are listed in :url_to_repo:`include/test_harness_port_name.hpp`.
 The ``test_harness::in_names`` is the list of PLIO names which can be used to send data to AI Engine and ``test_harness::out_names`` is the list of PLIO names that can be used to receive data from AI Engine.
-These are the only valid PLIO names to be built with test harness.
+These are the **ONLY** valid PLIOs to be built with the test harness.

 **Example**